roundpixel/app_pillassist/README.md

 Run `cd pillassist`

-To let your browser open localhost automatically, run `npm install opener -g`

 Run `npm install` to install app dependencies

 Run `npm start` to build the TypeScript, watch for changes and launch the web server.
-After compiling, it should automatically take you to http://localhost:8000 in your browser, you'll just have to wait a moment and when it's done compiling your page should automatically reload.
+After compiling, it should automatically take you to http://localhost:8000 in your browser.

 ### Development